trycourier/courier-ios/README.md

                 </a>
             </td>
             <td align="left">
                 An in-app notification center you can use to notify your users.
+Comes with a prebuilt UI and also supports fully custom UIs.
             </td>
         </tr>
         <tr width="600px">